donschia/FetchXmlDetailsList/README.md

 3. Go to the Controls tab and pick the `FetchXml DetailsList`.
 ![Alt text](images/AddControl_Pick.png)
-4. Set the radio buttons so the control is visiable, and set the Input Parameters.
+4. Set the radio buttons so the control is visible, and set the Input Parameters.
 ![Alt text](images/AddControl_SetProperties.png)

 ### Set Up Notes